What is soil conservation, and why is it important in agr...

 Soil conservation is the practice of protecting and managing the soil to prevent erosion, degradation, and loss of fertility.
 It involves implementing various techniques and practices to ensure the long-term sustainability and productivity of agricultural lands.

-Which of the following agronomic practices is not applicable to rice production? ...
+Which of the following statement about crop rotation is not correct? ...